cdpxe/NELphase/documentation/README.md

 ## How the NEL Tool Works

-The NEL tool implements a NEL phase as described in (Wendzel, 2012).
+The NEL tool implements a sophisticated NEL phase as described in (Wendzel, 2012).
 In this scenario, *Alice* (NEL sender) and *Bob* (NEL receiver) are separated by an active warden (e.g. a traffic normalizer).
 The active warden blocks covert traffic between the two.
 If Alice sends a covert channel test packet to Bob, he may receives it but his reply to Alice could be blocked.
 To solve this problem, (Wendzel, 2012) proposes to utilize a third (but temporary, e.g. less secure) participant (or more general: temporary/less secure non-blocked channel) between Alice and Bob (in the figure below called the `Feedback Channel`) to exchange information that

 - announce test traffic and
 - provide feedback (i.e. Bob tells Alice whether test traffic was received, or not).